by:

 I know the day is coming when I can hold up more;

 I still get tears in my eyes when I read that because I can honestly say that God has taken that cracker and multiplied it in many ways.
-Now, I have more than just one cracker to feed God’s people, but I would not be here today if I didn’t hold up that one little cracker years ago.
-So don’t let the enemy tell you that you are not enough for God to use.
+Now, I have more than just one cracker to feed God’s people, but I would not be here today if I hadn’t held up that one little cracker years ago.
+So don’t let the enemy tell you you are not enough for God to use.
 You may not know a lot, but God will use what you know to help others.
 Hold up what you have and let God use you to minister to His people, His children.
-Even if the only thing you have is a smile and a hug, God can anoint that to encourage and love on someone who desperately needs it.
-Never doubt what a small gesture can do for those around you, especially if it is anointed by God.
+Even if you only have a smile and a hug, God can anoint that to encourage and love on someone who desperately needs it.
+Never doubt what a small gesture can do for those around you, especially if God anoints it.

 When we are faithful with a little, we will be faithful with much (Luke 16:10).
 I want to encourage you today.
 If you feel like all you have is one little cracker to hold for God to use, HOLD IT UP!
 You will be amazed at what God will do and how He will multiply it to bless those around you.
 One anointed word will destroy the yoke of bondage in a person’s life.
-God needs you to be His hands, His feet, and His voice.
+God needs you to be His hands, feet, and voice.
 We all have to start somewhere.
-For me, I started out with a small cracker and ten years later I have seen that cracker grow into loaves and fishes for many of God’s people.
-I guarantee, if you give God all you have, He will use it for His glory.
+I started out with a small cracker, and ten years later, I saw that cracker grow into loaves and fishes for many of God’s people.
+I guarantee if you give God all you have, He will use it for His glory.

 Blessings